 These seizures affect both sides of the brain at once or in rapid succession.
-The person will be temporarily unconscious and afterwards will not remember what happened during the seizure.
+The person will be temporarily unconscious and afterward, will not remember what happened during the seizure.

 Unknown onset seizures

-Contrary to the other seizures, it is not entirely clear where precisely in the brain these types of seizure start.
+Contrary to the other seizures, it is not entirely clear where precisely in the brain these types of seizures start.
 Further examination is often necessary to shed more light on that.